fortunejuggle/src/docs/lpic2.209.1.md

           writeable = yes
           guest ok = yes
           # valid users =

 -   The section `[public]` is added.

+-   The comments `%L` is extended to the NetBIOS name of the server.
 -   The path that is made accessible by this service is `/export/public`.

 -   The service is made browsable so a client can browse to the service by connecting directly to the Samba server.

--   The service is made writable.
+-   The service is made writable. (default = "no")

 -   Guest access is enabled so no authentication is needed.